intmus/inttheory22-23/_01-pitches-clefs/a1-pitchesclefs.md

 ## Clefs

-Even though most college music students are familiar with reading music, they are usually far more comfortable when working in the clef most associated with their primary instrument or voice-part.
-It is vital that musicians be fluent in not only the two most common clefs -- treble and bass -- but also with two additional clefs: alto clef and tenor clef.
-These clefs are commonly used by instruments such as viola, cello, trombone, and bassoon.
-They alleviate the use of ledger lines in the extreme registers of an instrument, so it is imperative that you become comfortable reading music in all of the most common clefs.
+Even though most college music students are familiar with reading music, most are partial to the clef associated with their primary instrument or voice-part.
+It is vital that musicians be fluent in not only the two most common clefs--treble and bass--but also with two additional clefs: alto clef and tenor clef.
+Alto and tenor clefs are often used by instruments such as viola, cello, trombone, and bassoon.
+They alleviate the use of ledger lines in the extreme registers of an instrument and appear regularly in even the most elementary music.

+### Exploring clefs

 Treble clef is sometimes referred to as a *G-clef*, and bass clef can be called an *F-clef*.
 Alto and tenor clefs are known as *C-clefs*.

-### Goals for this topic
+So let's piece together the notes and octave relationships between the clefs as well as why the clefs have these alternate names.

-In the examples below, the treble and alto clefs are in unison, and the tenor and bass clefs are in unison.
-The treble and bass clefs are separated by one octave.
-You can find middle C on the first line below the treble clef staff.
+In the examples below:
+- the treble and alto clefs are in unison
+- the tenor and bass clefs are in unison
+- the treble/alto clefs are separated from the the tenor/bass clefs by one octave
+- middle C rests on the first ledgeer line below the treble clef staff

 Knowing this, use these examples to find:
 - the order of pitch names for each clef's lines and spaces.